-A major part of many intranets is the requirement to use business process automation to help with efficiency and productivity.
+A major part of many intranets is the requirement to use business process automation to help with efficiency and improve productivity.
 This is entirely appropriate and getting this right delivers a lot of hard, measurable value.

-One problem with this set of functionality is that because there is so much value, and the processes to be effective must be available on the intranet – many companies will instinctively include this in their requirements for an intranet when considering purchasing a new solution.
+One problem with this set of functionalities is that because there is so much value, and the processes to be effective must be available on the intranet – many companies will instinctively include this in their requirements for an intranet when considering purchasing a new solution.
 This leads to the possibility of confusion when trying to define an intranet.

 We also see merit in the thought that since business itself is to some extent “just a set of processes” – creating outputs that are of higher value than the cost of purchasing inputs then reassembling and improving them into products and services – so as intranets are the core framework for delivering applications applicable to all staff then it is indeed tempting to include them as part of the intranet.

-A counter argument is that for smaller companies in particular process are often out of scope for intranet deployments – and for larger ones they are so important that they are often sourced separately from specialist vendors.
+A counter argument is that for smaller companies in particular process is often out of scope for intranet deployments – and for larger ones they are so important that they are often sourced separately from specialist vendors.